RoadsideThoughts

 • Elizabethton, which is the Seat of Carter County, lies just to the North Northwest.

 • Nashville, which is the State Capital of Tennessee, lies 255 miles [410.4 km]<1> to the west (W).
-If you could drive a straight line from Valley Forge to Nashville, with an average speed<5>of 63 miles [101.4 km] per hour, it would take four to five hours to make the trip.
+If you could drive a straight line from Valley Forge to Nashville, with an average speed<4>of 63 miles [101.4 km] per hour, it would take four to five hours to make the trip.
 A comfortable walk of 2.2 miles [3.5 km] per hour would take 15 days.
 A horse and buggy averaging 3.2 miles [5.1 km] per hour would take 10 days.

 • The White House (Washington, DC) is 333 miles [535.9 km] to the east northeast (ENE).
 Driving would take five to six hours, a buggy would take 13 days and walking would take 19 days.

-• The shortest distance<6> to Jerusalem (specifically the Temple Mount and the Dome of the Rock) is 6,229 miles [10,024.6 km] and it lies to the northeast (NE).<7>
+• The shortest distance<5> to Jerusalem (specifically the Temple Mount and the Dome of the Rock) is 6,229 miles [10,024.6 km] and it lies to the northeast (NE).<6>

-• The distance to the Great Mosque of Mecca (specifically the Ka'bah - or Kaaba ) is 6,936 miles [11,162.4 km] and it lies to the northeast (NE).<8>
+• The distance to the Great Mosque of Mecca (specifically the Ka'bah - or Kaaba ) is 6,936 miles [11,162.4 km] and it lies to the northeast (NE).<7>

-• The distance to Saint Peter's Basilica (The Vatican) is 4,813 miles [7,745.8 km] and it lies to the northeast (NE).<9>
+• The distance to Saint Peter's Basilica (The Vatican) is 4,813 miles [7,745.8 km] and it lies to the northeast (NE).<8>'

 Footnotes ...

-<1>Our distances are not driving distances, but are calculated as a 'straight-line' (or point-to-point) distance.
-A straight line distance ignores obstructions like rivers, canyons, lakes, et cetera - it's truly a line drawn from Point A (ie- Valley Forge) to Point B.Our distance measurements begin at a specific point in Valley Forge.
-The point we use is located at these GPS coordinates - Latitude: 36.3065, Longitude: -82.1932 In this case, the coordinates for Valley Forge have been provided by the Geographic Names Information System (GNIS).
+<1>Our distances are not driving distances, but are calculated as a 'straight-line' distance.
+A straight line distance ignores things like rivers, canyons, lakes, et cetera - it's truly a line from Point A (ie- Valley Forge) to Point B. In other words: 'As the crow flies'.

 <2>We use the term 'Historic' broadly and it generally means that the community no longer exists.
 However, it can also mean that the community might still exist, but was significantly larger or had a more 'official' existence in the past than it does now.
 Unfortunately our sources of data have proven to be unreliable.
 If you can provide us with more specific information about Valley Forge, please let us know so that we can improve our accuracy.